rthen/win10-unfuck/README.md

 # win10-unfuck
 Remove anti-privacy, anti-security, and general nuisance "features" from Windows 10.

-Before running any of these scripts, you probably need 'real' admin access on your machine:
+Before running some  of these scripts, you probably need 'real' admin access on your machine:

 ------------------